-- Accept: Do not initiate any action but continue to monitor. - Mitigate/Enhance: Reduce (for a risk) or increase (for an opportunity) the probability of occurrence and/or the severity of impact. - Transfer/Share: Transfer responsibility of a risk to a third party who would bear the consequences of the problem (share the benefits of a realized opportunity). - Avoid/Exploit: Entirely eliminate uncertainty / take advantage of the opportunity.
+- Accept: Do not initiate any action but continue to monitor. - Mitigate/Enhance: Reduce the probability of occurrence and/or the severity of impact. - Transfer/Share: Transfer responsibility of a risk to a third party who would bear the consequences of the problem. - Avoid/Exploit: Entirely eliminate uncertainty.